-- Discrimination in accessing the labour force, promotion and career development - More precarious contracts, more part-time work as compared to other groups of people - Jobs in low-value sectors of activity (cleaning, catering, manual production work, etc.) - Lower pay for work of equal value or equal skills for example, in France, while the wage difference between women without children and men is estimated at 0.4%, the wage difference between a woman with at least one child and men jumps to 12.4%1; this pattern, although variable in its proportions, can be observed in all European countries - High rate of informal work and therefore no social protection coverage
+- Discrimination in accessing the labour force, promotion and career development - More precarious contracts, more part-time work as compared to other groups of people - Jobs in low-value sectors of activity (cleaning, catering, manual production work, etc.) - Lower pay for work of equal value or equal skills e.g. in France, while the wage difference between women without children and men is estimated at 0.4%, the wage difference between a woman with at least one child and men jumps to 12.4%.
+(Aurélie Rossignol, Le Parisien, May 2016, based on data from Glassdoor Economic Research); - High rate of informal work and therefore no social protection coverage